Learner pathways

 Student Profile

-• Most likely at an early developmental level
+• Most likely working at an early developmental stage

-• Early communication skills is a key priority for learning
+• Early communication development is a key priority for learning

-• May have higher medical or physical needs
+• May have higher medical and/or physical needs requiring additional support

 Teaching and Learning Style